COSE$\nu$: A Collective Oscillation Simulation Engine for Neutrinos: Theoretical setup

 where the square bracket ($[,]$) stands for the commutation operation.
 The explicit form for $\R$ (for neutrinos) and $\bar\R$ (anti-neutrinos) are given by,

 The Hamiltonian $H$ (and $\bar H$) in general have contributions stemming from the vacuum oscillations ($H_{\text{vac}}$), neutrino-matter forward scattering ($H_{\text{m}}$) and neutrino-neutrino forward scattering ($H_{\nu\nu}$).
-In the numerical setup we omit the neutrino-matter forward scattering contribution as it can be removed, assuming $H_{\text{m}}$ is space-time independent over the scales determined by $H_{\nu\nu}$, by making appropriate transformations of the density matrices.
+In the numerical setup we omit the neutrino-matter forward scattering contribution as it can be removed, assuming $H_{\text{m}}$ is space-time independent over the scales determined by $H_{\nu\nu}$, by making appropriate transformations of the density matrices~\cite{Duan:2006-12,Duan:2010bg}\footnote{This amounts to the redefinition of the frames in the flavor space.
+Note that under such a transformation, the vacuum Hamiltonian becomes an effective one ($H_{\rm vac}\rightarrow H_{\rm vac}^{\rm eff}$).
+For simplicity, we omit the superscript ``eff'' hereafter.}.
 In that case the Hamiltonian relevant for our present discussion takes following form in the flavor basis,

 where

 is the vacuum mixing Hamiltonian with $\theta_{\rm vac}$ the mixing angle.
 The quantity $\mu = \sqrt{2}\gf n_{\nu_e}^0$ represents the effective strength of $H_{\nu\nu}$, where $n_{\nu_\beta}^0$ denotes the number density of $\beta$ flavor neutrinos. $\alpha=(n_{\nu_e}^0/n_{\bar\nu_e}^0)$ is the initial neutrino-antineutrino asymmetry parameter.
 Note here that the quantities $\R$ and $\bar\R$ are normalized with respect to the initial number densities of $\nu_e$ and $\bar\nu_e$ respectively.